Holiday travelers scramble to get home ahead of winter storm, blizzard conditions in Midwest

 Heavy snow was forecast for the Chicago Metro area later Sunday, raising prospects of flight delays and cancellations at O'Hare International Airport, a major hub.
 Airlines delays in or out of Chicago would, in turn, also have a ripple effect throughout the nationwide system.

-"It has been snowing for awhile in the Rockies, but it's headed to Chicago," AccuWeather senior meteorologist Paul Walker said.
+"It has been snowing for awhile in the Rockies, but it's headed to Chicago," said AccuWeather senior meteorologist Paul Walker.
 "It will snow this afternoon and tonight, and the heavy winds will bring blizzard-like conditions."

+"It has been snowing for awhile in the Rockies, but it's headed to Chicago," said AccuWeather senior meteorologist Paul Walker.
+"It will snow this afternoon and tonight, and the heavy winds will bring blizzard-like conditions."

-The snow dropped almost 10 inches in parts of Idaho and Wyoming on Saturday night into Sunday.
+The snow dropped almost 10 inches of snow in parts of Idaho and Wyoming on Saturday night into Sunday.
 Jackson, Wyoming, was hit with nine inches.

 The fast-moving storm is also expected to drop snow on parts of upstate New York and Northern New England into Monday.